 One of the important lessons we need to learn is how to interact with our own bodies, and the bodies of other people, in non-sexual ways.
 This is especially true if you feel disconnected from your body, as is true with many trauma victims.
 In Courage, Dear Heart, Rebecca Reynolds tells the story of her youngest son.
 Adopted from a Chinese orphanage at three years old, "M" rarely cried; he was more likely to hide behind furniture until he calmed himself down.
 Reynolds realized that the orphanage had enforced a policy prohibiting cuddling, and as a result he had never learned to find his body in space.
 A lack of cuddling in infanthood, Reynolds writes, means that these children "sometimes wiggle constantly, banging into the world around them.
 They are looking for the edges of themselves."
 Reynolds worked intentionally with M, physically touching him and slowly walking him through the stages of infancy.
 Finally, learning that he was physically safe and present, he learned to cry.
 "He stepped bravely out of the rejection of his past," Reynolds writes, "trusting his family with the reality of his pain."
-So how do we do this at age 15 or 25 or 35 or 45?
-We do it by finding ways to physically touch ourselves or receive touch in intentional, non-sexual ways.
-We cannot understate the importance of physical touch.
-We were given physical bodies, broken by sin; and Jesus not only forgave sins, He healed physical bodies.
-In Handle With Care, Lore Ferguson Wilbert writes,

-One of the important lessons we need to learn is how to interact with our own bodies, and the bodies of other people, in non-sexual ways.
+One of the important

+lessons we need to learn

+is how to interact with

+our own bodies, and the

+bodies of other people, in

+non-sexual ways.